controlshift/slate/source/index.html.md

 - __Bulk Data__ Integrate your ControlShift instance with a data warehouse like Redshift for SQL access and reporting.

-- __Authenticated REST__ Server Side API integration option for more advanced scenarios.
+- __Authenticated REST__ Server Side API integration option for more advanced scenarios than are possible with the JSONP API.
 Uses OAuth2 to allow third-party developers to create applications and customers to grant access.

+It's important to choose the right API for the project you're undertaking.
+For example, the Webhooks API is almost always the right choice if you're syncing ControlShift data to a CRM.